sean-nicholas/feathers-rules/README.md

 Therefore the exception message contains the service name, method, id, data & query of the request.
 This helps when you are sending many requests and want to know which one failed (especially helpful when debugging websockets).

-To add an additional layer of protection the data properties `password`, `newPassword`, `oldPassword` are replaced with a placeholder.
+To add an additional layer of protection the data properties `password`, `newPassword` & `oldPassword` are replaced with a placeholder.
 You can add additional `protectedFields`.
 See Advanced configuration.